Luke1982/InventoryExtras/README.md

 ### Update all lines when a PurchaseOrder is marked as received
 It will install a workflow that allows you to create a custom workflow task.
 This task will alter all the inventorydetails records related to this record (you could tie in to any module that has inventorydetails).
 The alteration will be that all the units delivered/received will be set equal to the quantity of the line.
 That way you could make a single purchaseorder as 'Goods Received' and have all the lines be set equal to their quantity's in the units delivered/received field, which will fire related events, like create inventorymutations or the aftersave events on this module.

+## Enhance lines in SalesOrders and PurchaseOrders
+Some additional information will be added to the 'Information' column in inventory lines when in SalesOrders and PurchaseOrders:
+#### In SalesOrders
+You will see, per line:
+- The qty in stock available for this product.
+This takes the qty in order into account
+- The qty in demand for this product.
+How many are there in backorder at your suppliers?
+- The total no. in order for this product.
+- The quantity to order for this product, see 'order recommendation' field above

+#### In PurchaseOrders
+- The quantity to order for this product, see 'order recommendation' field above
+- The vendor part no. for this product

 ### Leave stock alone checkbox in SalesOrders
 A new checkbox will be installed on salesorders.
 When you check it, this order will not affect the quantity in order on any of its lines or on the related products.